Kendall Reyes: San Diego Chargers

 When the Chargers drafted him with the 49th overall pick in the 2012 NFL draft, Reyes became Nashua High School North’s first NFL draft pick and the first player from Nashua to be drafted since the Cincinnati Bengals selected tackle Herb Webster in the fifth round of the 1988 NFL draft.
 He was also the highest drafted defensive lineman in school history.

 In his rookie season, Reyes led the Chargers’ defensive line with 19 quarterback pressures and 15 quarterback hits, and he finished the year third on the team with 5.5 sacks and nine tackles for loss.
 He recorded his first two NFL sacks against future Hall of Fame quarterback Peyton Manning and on December 23, during a road win against the New York Jets, racked up 3.5 sacks, the most by a Chargers rookie in 26 years.
 Reyes closed out his initial campaign by earning All-Rookie honors from ESPN.com.

 In 2013, Reyes was named starter right next to Corey Liuget on the defensive line.
 Reyes went on to play all 16 games as a starter and managed to collect 34 tackles, 5 sacks, and 2 passes defended.

 Washington Redskins

-Reyes signed a one-year contract with the Washington Redskins on March 11, 2016.
-He was released by the Redskins on October 5, 2016.
+Reyes signed a one-year contract with the Washington Commanders on March 11, 2016.
+He was released by the Commanders on October 5, 2016.